grandMa5ter/Cyber-Sec-Notes/offensive/linux-playground.md

   - This databse is automatically updated by cron scheduler
   - Manual update of this db: `sudo updatedb`

+- `watch` command

+  - Run a designated command at regular intervals.
+  - By default, it runs every 2 seconds.
+  - `-n X` option runs every **X** number of seconds

 ### Using Internet (CMD)

 - curl is commonly used to download from the web:<br>